tjavaheripour/Kickstarter-analysis/README.md

 We use countif() function to count how many successful, failed, and canceled projects were created with goals within the range list, for example =COUNTIFS(Kickstarter!F:F,"successful",Kickstarter!D:D,"<1000",Kickstarter!R:R,"plays") for calculate number of success then repeated this with failed and canceled campaigns as well.

 ![Outcomes_vs_Goals.png](https://github.com/tjavaheripour/Kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)

+Overall, As we notice the trend of increase and decrease of successful and failed outcomes based on goal are contract each other.
+By looking at the line chart we can see two dramatic drops in successful rate between $20,000 to $34,999 and $40,0000 and $49,999 funding goals.
+However, The most successful projects had funding goals less than $5,000 and between $35,000 to $44,999 around 70% success rate.
+The cancelation rate is zero through these range of goals.
 ### Challenges and Difficulties Encountered

 ## Results